logo

 Type #3 - The Obfuscated Hex Signature (Use Extreme Caution!)

 Now just because something doesn't have a beautifully typed signature in accordance with the EIP-712 standard above, doesn't mean its a scam.
-However, it does mean that you are trusting the counterparty with whatever kind of message you may be signing, as you are essentially “Blind Signing” a message.
+However, it does mean that you are trusting the counterparty with whatever message you may be signing, as you are essentially “Blind Signing” it.
 Although we are not seeing these leveraged on Opensea these days due to upgrades in the Seaport contract, other marketplaces and protocols still leverage them.
 I would be cautious, particularly if you are on a wallet address with open approvals.
 Not sure?
 Check out our article on revoking approvals and see what approvals you have open on that wallet address!

-Type #4 - ETH_Sign - Outdated & Well, A Little Bit Scary (Dangerous!)
+Type #5 - ETH_Sign - Deprecated (Dangerous!)

 Additional Resources

-We understand that we are simplifying some of the technical terms here, so before you say “You guys are using the wrong words for this!” just know that we are trying to simplify the framework to make this more understandable for all!
-Below are more resources and more technical explanations of signatures, signature types and their implementations!
+We understand that we are simplifying some of the technical terms here, so before you say, “You guys are using the wrong words for this!” just know that we are trying to simplify the framework to make this more understandable for all!
+Below are more resources and more technical explanations of signatures, signature types, and their implementations:

 Some more helpful articles on Signatures: